 Affiliate marketing has become a solid path for many solo entrepreneurs, bloggers, and content creators alike.
-If you’re just starting out, the idea of affiliate marketing might sound like an appealing way to make money online.
+The idea of it might sound like an appealing way to make money online.
 However, you shouldn’t just jump into it without any plan whatsoever.

 What is Affiliate Marketing?

-One of the most common examples of this is the referral link whereby you as a publisher put a link on your blog/site, which then takes the user to another site.
+One of the most common examples of this is the referral link whereby you, as a publisher, put a link on your blog/site, which then takes the user to another website.
 If he buys something, you’ll get a commission from that purchase.

-There are other variations of this – asking a user to perform some kind of action like signing up, completing forms or getting email addresses.
+There are other variations of this – asking a user to perform some action like signing up, completing forms, or getting email addresses.
 Generally, you can expect to use a unique link of some kind for an affiliate product or service.

 Examples of Affiliate Marketing

 So you have a basic understanding of what affiliate marketing is.
-But how exactly how does it work in the real world?
+But how exactly does it work?

-Well, here two examples of how affiliate marketing is done:
+Well, here are two examples of how affiliate marketing is done:

-Visitors who are interested in the product/service will then click on the ad, which then takes them to merchant’s page which they can then purchase it.
-If the sale was successful, you’ll then get a commission from it.
+Visitors who are interested in the product/service will then click on the ad, which then redirects them to the merchant’s page where they can then purchase it.
+If the sale is successful, you’ll then get a commission from it.

 Another method for promoting affiliate products or services is to include the link inside of your content.
 This works well, especially if you’re a blogger or a content creator.

-One of the more common ways to do this is to include a link to a relevant product in an article.
-Similarly, you could create content on a particular topic and include an affiliate link to products that are useful to the reader or user.
+One of the more common ways is to include a link to a relevant product in an article.
+Similarly, you can create content on a particular topic and include an affiliate link to products that are useful to the reader or user.

 Knowing the Affiliate Lingo